 - Go on statins

-From this you might assume that diet comes in forth place.
+From this, you might assume that diet comes in fourth place.
 Not so.
-In fact research is increasingly showing that diet can have a bigger impact on CVD deaths than statins.
-The PREDIMED trial [Estruch, 2013] for example, found that including nuts or olive oil in the diet and eating closer to the mediterranean dietary pattern decreased CVD deaths by 36% compared to the typical low fat diet.
+In fact, research is increasingly showing that diet can have a bigger impact on CVD deaths than statins.
+The PREDIMED trial [Estruch, 2013] for example, found that including nuts or olive oil in the diet and eating closer to the Mediterranean dietary pattern decreased CVD deaths by 36% compared to the typical low-fat diet.
 What is more striking is that these results were achieved without restricting calorie intake, and with a higher intake of fats.

 Role of diet

 As we saw earlier the SCORE risk charts only cover basic variables such as sex, age smoking blood pressure and cholesterol levels.
 They do, however, come with a range of caveats in the small print which are worthy of attention: